aleksey-egorov/gym/README.md

 # OpenAI Gym solutions

-This repo contains implementations of well-known RL algorithms on PyTorch.
-These implemetations are made for research purposes.
+This repository contains implementations of well-known RL algorithms on PyTorch.
+They were made for research purposes.

 For better performance or production purposes I recommend using <a href='https://github.com/openai/baselines'>OpenAI Baselines</a> implementations.